FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: Find Contact**
+**Use case: Find Contact(s) by Name**

 **MSS**

-1. Artist wants to Find a Contact from the list.
+1. Artist wants to Find Contact(s) from the list.
-2. Artist enters the client name of the contact he/she would like to find as the search input value.
+2. Artist enters the client name(s) of the contact(s) they would like to find as the search input keyword(s).
-3. ArtHive returns a list of contacts whose Client Names match the search input.
+3. ArtHive returns a list of contacts whose Client Names match the search keyword(s).

     Use case ends.

 **Extensions**

 * 2a.
-ArtHive detects an error where the search input contains invalid characters.
+ArtHive detects an error where the search keyword(s) contains invalid characters.
   * 2a1.
-ArtHive displays an error message stating that the search input contains invalid characters.
+ArtHive displays an error message stating that the search keyword(s) contains invalid characters.

     Use case resumes at step 2.

+* 2b.
+ArtHive is unable to find Client Names that match the search keyword(s).
+  * 2b1.
+ArtHive displays an empty list with a message stating that no matching contacts are found.

+    Use case ends.

+**Use case: Find Contact(s) by Phone Number**

+**MSS**

+1. Artist wants to Find Contact(s) from the list.
+2. Artist enters the phone number(s) of the contact(s) they would like to find as the search input keyword(s).
+3. ArtHive returns a list of contacts whose Phone Numbers match the search keyword(s).

+    Use case ends.

+**Extensions**

 * 2a.
-ArtHive is unable to find Client Names that match the search input.
+ArtHive detects an error where the search keyword(s) contains invalid characters.
     * 2a1.
+ArtHive displays an error message stating that the search keyword(s) contains invalid characters.

+      Use case resumes at step 2.

+* 2b.
+ArtHive is unable to find Phone Numbers that match the search keyword(s).
+    * 2b1.
 ArtHive displays an empty list with a message stating that no matching contacts are found.

       Use case ends.

 **Use case: Delete Contact**